api-client/core/readme.md

 ## Community driven

-The entire ARC project is community driven.
+The entire API Client project is community driven.
 We build tools for API developers to make them successful without investing into very expensive enterprise solutions.
 We are happy to hear from you.
 If your ideas can benefit the community we will implement them.
 That's on us.
 But you are welcome to clone the project, build your idea, and send us a PR.
 We will accept it if it won't influence the stability of the project and it's safe to marge with the main branch.

 ## Documentation